 Each autumn NMDGF collects millions of kokanee eggs and milt to fertilize eggs and hatch fry.
 The young fry are used to stock Heron Lake, Navajo Lake, El Vado Lake and Eagle Nest Lake.
 The success of these collection operations is essential to maintain vibrant and healthy fisheries for anglers to enjoy.
-As a result, Heron Lake, Willow Creek and designated no-wake areas at Navajo Lake are closed October 1-November 12, and no kokanee salmon may be in possession while fishing during these closures at Heron Lake and Willow Creek.
+As a result, Heron Lake, Willow Creek and designated no-wake areas at Navajo Lake have seasonal closings (see listing below), and no kokanee salmon may be in possession while fishing during these closures at Heron Lake and Willow Creek.